The Chancellor is the University’s ceremonial head and one of its most prominent ambassadors. Our current Chancellor is Lemn Sissay MBE.

 The Chancellor is involved in activities which promote the University to the wider community and plays a key part in some of the University’s important business.
 These duties include presiding over meetings of the General Assembly and over congregations of the University for the conferment of degrees, but do not involve day-to-day executive management or the running of the University.

-Incoming chancellors are elected by the members of the General Assembly and the Alumni Association, together with all University staff eligible to hold superannuable appointments.
+At Manchester, the post is held for seven years.
+The Chancellor is elected by members of the General Assembly and the Alumni Association, together with all University staff eligible to hold superannuable appointments.

 Lemn Sissay, Chancellor

-Lemn is a fellow of the Foundling Museum and was official poet of the London 2012 Olympics.
-His public-art Landmark Poems are installed throughout Manchester and London, with Gilt of Cain unveiled by Bishop Desmond Tutu.
+Lemn is trustee of The Manchester International Festival, patron of the Letterbox Club.
+He is a fellow and trustee of the Foundling Museum and was official poet of the London 2012 Olympics.
+His Landmark Poems are installed throughout Manchester and London.

 Tel: +44 (0) 161 306 6010